Chinese investors continue to pounce on the bargains available in Portugal’s property market.

 While the scheme suffered from a corruption scandal in 2014, momentum has already built again.
 In March alone, a record 130 Golden Visas were approved for Chinese investors.

 Tariq El-Asad, managing director of real estate consultancy firm Tamea International, tells the South China Morning Post that dozens of high-rollers flocked to the country to pounce on bargains during the three-day Labour Day holiday at the start of May.

 “During the Chinese New Year and the Labour Day holiday we see a huge increase in Chinese clients… It’s the peak time,” said El-Asad.
 “We get Chinese clients throughout the year.
 Usually, they come in big groups with their families and friends during holiday seasons, and want to invest together.”

-Investors typically target one-bedroom flats in Lisbon, which they can then rent out to tourists, while still benefitting from one or two weeks of personal usage each year – Golden Visa holders only have to reside in Portugal for seven days a year.
+Investors typically target one-bedroom apartments in Lisbon, which they can then rent out to tourists, while still benefiting from one or two weeks of personal usage each year – Golden Visa holders only have to reside in Portugal for seven days a year.

 4th April 2016

-Portugal’s Golden Visa scheme has driven a staggering €1.6 billion of investment in the country’s real estate in the last four years.
+Golden Visa scheme has driven a staggering €1.6 billion of investment in Portugal real estate in the last four years.
 Figures from the country’s authorities show that 2,997 residence permits have been granted in total for Golden Visas, attracting €1.821 billion in total, of which €1.645 billion was used to purchase real estate.

 Chinese investors remain a key driver of activity, with 97 receiving a Golden Visa in February 2016, alongside 13 for buyers from Brazil, five to Russian investors and two to South African purchases.
 Two also went to buyers from Lebanon.